BSc Electrical & Electronics Engineering

 Did you know “the need for electrical engineers was not felt until the invention of the telephone (1876) by Alexander Graham Bell and of the incandescent lamp (1878) by Thomas A. Edison?”

-Since the post-world war years, Electrical and Electronics Engineering programs have made a significant foray into an interdisciplinary field of studies combining electronics, telecommunication, computer science and engineering, robotics, aerospace engineering, biomedical engineering, and artificial Intelligence.
+Since the post–World War II era, Electrical and Electronics Engineering has evolved into a broad, interdisciplinary field that integrates electronics, telecommunications, computer science and engineering, robotics, aerospace engineering, biomedical engineering, and artificial intelligence.
 Currently, active research areas include applied electromagnetics, biomedical engineering, power and energy systems, signal and image processing, wireless communications, and unmanned systems.
 Definitely, the field is set to direct the future of industry.

 BSc Electrical and Electronics Engineering at ACity

-Bachelor of Science in Electrical and Electronics Engineering students at ACity engage in a technical discipline featuring the in-depth study, design, and application of equipment, devices, and systems that use electricity, electronics, and electromagnetism for the development of groundbreaking products.
-Our focus is to produce versatile graduates who seamlessly blend theoretical and practical know-how to solve contemporary and involving problems in electrical and electronics engineering.
+The Bachelor of Science in Electrical and Electronics Engineering at ACity immerses students in a rigorous technical discipline centered on the study, design, and application of electrical, electronic, and electromagnetic systems.
+From devices and equipment to large-scale systems, students learn to harness these technologies to develop innovative, real-world solutions.
+Our program is designed to produce versatile graduates who seamlessly integrate theoretical knowledge with hands-on practical skills, enabling them to tackle contemporary and complex challenges in the field of electrical and electronics engineering.

 - Computer Hardware Engineer